-Even if you are coming to Spain for a holiday it’s best not to use your UK phone – roaming charges can be expensive.
+Countries outside of the EU are still subject to roaming charges.
+Therefore, even if you’re coming to Spain for a holiday it’s best not to use your mobile – especially data roaming.
 Either buy a new phone with a Spanish network or buy a new SIM card and put it in your existing phone.
 You’ll find more info here on how to make cheap phone calls from Spain, this page deals specifically with mobile phones and mobile calls.

 Buying a mobile phone